wiresjs/wires-config/README.md

 ### Default values

-API has a very convinient method get, which returns default value is object in the config is missing
+API has a very convinient method get, which returns default value if object in the config is missing

     c.get('app.port', 8080)